future-web3/blasteens-ui/README.md

   > Currently, Blasteens airdrops Lotto tickets, and the initial Lotto pool is also established by the platform.

 ## 🟡 About Yield
+Yield received from Blast will be fairly distributed between gamers and developers.
+For instance, the distribution for an Arcade game is as follows:
+- 🥇 **30%**
+- 🥈 **20%**
+- 🥉 **10%**
+- 4️⃣ to 🔟 **4.29%** (30% would be evenly shared with 7 gamers)
+- 🧑‍💻 Developer **10%**

+> The allocation of Independent and AAA Games will be assessed in collaboration with the game developers.

+> Blast yield comes from ETH staking and RWA protocols.
+The yield from these decentralized protocols is passed back to Blast users automatically.
+The default interest rate on other L2s is 0%.
+On Blast, it’s 4% for ETH and 5% for stablecoins.
+For more information: [about Blast](https://docs.blast.io/about-blast)

 ## 💻 Tech Stack
  - ReactJS